 Add To Favorites

-Locate Greece on a world map.
-Find out about the people and art of ancient Greece and today.
 Mosaics date back 4000 years or more, when the Greeks pushed terracotta cones into a background for decoration.
-In the 4th century BCE the Greeks were using precise geometric patterns and detailed scenes of people, animals, or the sea.
+In the 4th century BC, the Greeks were using precise geometric patterns and detailed scenes of people, animals, or the sea.
+Ask small groups of students to locate Greece on a world map.
+Invite them to find out about the people and art of ancient Greece and today.
+Provide classroom text and electronic resources for this research activity.

 Today, mosaics are made by grouping small pieces of clay, tile, pebbles, or other materials together to form a pattern or design, very much like those of the ancient Greeks!
-You can make a colorful paper mosaic in this same tradition to decorate a handy pencil cup or vase.
+Inform students that they will make a colorful paper mosaic in this same tradition to decorate a handy pencil cup or vase.

-Cover your art area with recycled newspaper.
-Color an entire sheet of paper using Crayola® Markers.
+Ask students to cover their work area with recycled newspaper.
+Color an entire sheet of paper using Crayola® Washable Markers.
 Be creative, making designs, stripes, or blocks of color.
-Tear your decorated paper into different shapes and sizes.
+Tear decorated paper into different shapes and sizes.

 Trim construction paper with Crayola Scissors to fit around a juice can or similar clean, safe recycled container.
-This is your mosaic background so choose a favorite color!
-If you want to depict a scene or picture, sketch it with a Crayola Erasable Colored Pencil.
+This will become the mosaic background so children to select a favorite color.
+If a specific scene or picture is desired, students can sketch it with a Crayola Erasable Colored Pencil.

 Glue the paper pieces on the background with a Crayola Glue Stick.
 Leave a little space between them so the background shows.
 Add ribbon on the top for a festive look.